roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "Just what I was thinking," Valarie grinned.
 She flipped through the songs on the jukebox, not surprised to see a lot of 70s and 80s rock.
 That fit Travers' age.
 She liked rock, too, and recognized many of the songs.
 She picked a handful of singles, then started moving her hips as the first sounds of classic Bon Jovi filled the room.

  She turned to face her audience, all of the men standing around with saucers of wings and chips, their eyes collectively glued to her.
 She smiled and looked down, watching her legs, trying to see what they saw, to move in ways they would want her to.
 Try as she might to lose herself in the music, she was self- conscious and felt awkward.
 She understood now why strippers had a pole to hold onto.
 Besides the phallic symbol, it was also a welcome partner.
 Right now, with nothing to hold, nothing to move around or in response to, she felt slow- footed and clumsy, even though neither of those words had ever been fitting descriptions for her.
 A natural athlete and graceful dancer, Valarie was used to fluid, confident movements.
 She felt anything but right now.
-Report_Story #3